McDowell's No.1

-McDowell's No.1 is an Indian brand of spirits manufactured by United Spirits Limited (USL), a Diageo Group company.
-It is USL's flagship brand and the largest umbrella spirits brand in the world, comprising three categories – whisky, brandy, and rum (under the name McDowell's No.1 Celebration).
+McDowell's No.1 is an Indian brand of spirits manufactured by United Spirits Limited (USL), a subsidiary of Diageo.
+It is USL's flagship brand and the largest umbrella spirits brand in the world, comprising three categories – whisky, brandy and rum (under the name McDowell's No.1 Celebration).
 The brand also has bottled water and soda.
 The brand began with the launch of McDowell's No.1 Brandy in 1963–64.
 The brand's slogan is No1 Yaari Ka No1 Spirit.

 Origin of name

 The name McDowell came from Scottish distiller Angus McDowell, who established McDowell and Company in India in 1898, an overseas branch of McDowell of Scotland.
 In 1951, McDowell and Company was acquired by the UB Group of Vittal Mallya.

 History

 In 1959, Mallya established McDowell and Company's first distillery at Cherthala, Kerala, and began bottling Bisquit Brandy and Dorville French Brandy from imported concentrates.
 The company commissioned India's first distillation plant at Cherthala in 1961 to produce extra neutral alcohol (ENA).
 The McDowell's No.1 brand began with the launch of McDowell's No.1 Brandy in 1963-64 following the termination of the import contract for No.1 Bisquit Brandy.
 McDowell's No.1 Whisky was launched in 1968 and McDowell's No.1 Rum was launched in Celebration (dark) and Caribbean (white) variants in 1990-91.

-The company was incorporated in 1999 as McDowell Spirits Ltd, and changed its name from McDowell Spirits Ltd to McDowell and Company Ltd on 1 April 2000.
+The company was incorporated in 1999 as McDowell Spirits Ltd and changed its name from McDowell Spirits Ltd to McDowell and Company Ltd on 1 April 2000.
 The company changed its name again, to the current United Spirits Limited (USL), on 17 October 2006.
 In 2000, Claessens International, a London-based design consulting firm, was hired to revamp the design and packaging of the series.